-Respect is called for indeed.
-Truth is, we don't know what plague is like in the Western world, so the threat of an über-illness rightfully gives us collective pause for worry.
+Though today we have no collective experiential understanding of what plague is like in the Western world, history teaches that the threat of an über-illness ought to give us pause for concern.
 Influenza pandemics have occurred three times in the past century (1918-19, 1957-58, 1968-69), each caused by different but related subtypes.
-Many scientists believe it's only a matter of time until another influenza pandemic occurs, given the efficiency with which these viruses can replicate, spread, and mutate.
-Modern science has yet to figure out how to predict the timing or course of a pandemic, and the ramifications of that makes folks nervous.
-It is then that we turn to history to be reminded of the power of illness, and then that dig through our collective memory box and dust off stories about the 1918 flu pandemic.
+Many scientists believe it's only a matter of time until another influenza pandemic occurs given the efficiency with which these viruses can replicate, spread, and mutate, with international communication and public health efforts struggling to keep up.

 The influenza pandemic of 1918-19 killed an estimated 20 to 50 million people worldwide, including an estimated 675,000 deaths in the United States.
-That's a big gap, 20 to 50 million, and in fact we can't know for sure as these are only estimates.
-The lack of accurate record-keeping might astound modern readers, but the national Public Health Service had but recently begun to require regional health departments to report on disease incidence -- and influenza wasn’t initially a reportable disease.
+That's a big gap, 20 to 50 million.
+In fact, we can't know for sure how many people died.
+The lack of accurate record-keeping might astound modern readers, but the national Public Health Service had only recently begun to require regional health departments to report on disease incidence -- and influenza wasn’t initially a reportable disease.

 |Warning posters like these were posted in public places|